ranjmak/workday_planner/README.md

 # workday_planner

-# Third-Party APIs: Work Day Scheduler
+# using Third-Party APIs (bootstrap, jquery, moment, fontawesome) for a Work Day Scheduler

-## Your Task
+## the Task

 Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.

 ## User Story